McHugh's Bar: History

 McHugh's has been given a Grade A Listed Building status by the Environment and Heritage Service.

 Renovation and current status

 The original McHugh's bar was named after well-known Belfast publican called Pat McHugh (Pat the hat) In the 1990s the bar underwent a £1m renovation and expansion, enclosing the neighbouring DuBarry’s Bar, an establishment with a dubious reputation.
 The previous owners are Botanic Inns, was one of Belfast's largest pub and restaurant companies, whose establishments include The Botanic Inn, The Apartment, The Fly, The King's Head, Madison's, Ryan's Bar and Grill, The Northern Whig and The Globe.

 The expansion included a brand new section, but the existing building retains much of its original features including the massive 18th century oak beams.

-The new owners are now Seamus and Henry Downey, who emerged as the winners in a bidding war as they offered over £4m for the pubs, which were owned by Kurkova Ltd and were part of the Botanic Inns portfolio.

-The Downey Brothers now own The Apartment Bar, The Kitchen Bar, and McHugh's Bar in Belfast along with Sugar Nightclub in Derry and Downey's Bar in Magherafelt.